-Freelancers, virtual assistants and Pinterest managers often get lost own their current work and forget to market themselves to GROW.
+Freelancers, virtual assistants, and Pinterest managers often get lost on their current work and forget to market themselves to GROW.

 Try to be helpful on social media by commenting on relevant posts with real information.
+An example of relevant information is this very blog which is intended to help people learn how to become a Pinterest Manager.
 As a Pinterest manager, you are a precious time-saver and when your potential clients see your expertise through your multiple posts, many will not have the time to apply the knowledge you are sharing and will consider reaching out to you to do the work for them.

 You don’t have to babe present on all social media platforms.
-Of course Pinterest is a must, then you might want to consider LinkedIn and maybe Instagram.
-The trick here is to identify who you want to work with and then being present on the platforms where they are on.
+Of course, Pinterest is a must, but you might also want to consider LinkedIn and maybe Instagram.
+The trick here is to identify who you want to work with and then be present on the platforms where they are on.

 How to get Pinterest Manager jobs

-You just became a Pinterest Manager and you are wondering how to get your first Pinterest Manager Jobs.
+Now that you have learned how to become a Pinterest Manager, you are wondering how to get your first Pinterest Manager Jobs.

 As a freelancer, the quickest and most efficient way would be to find a mentor – a Pinterest Coach who will give you one-on-one guidance on how to become a successful Pinterest Manager.

-These usually cost anywhere between US$250 – US$1,500 depending on the Pinterest Coach’s experience, whether if is video material or live video coaching and what is included.
+These usually cost anywhere between US$250 – US$1,500 depending on the Pinterest Coach’s experience, whether it is video material or live video coaching and what is included.

 You can find some information on the Pinterest Courses I offer here.